Flag

 World Bank: Control of Corruption Percentile Rank 73

-Rwanda is recognized as one of the least corrupt countries in Africa, with the government actively prioritizing anti-corruption measures and investigating allegations against high-ranking officials.
-Despite this, challenges persist at lower administrative levels, where corruption remains a concern, particularly in customs and tax administration, impacting the overall investment climate.
+Rwanda is recognized as one of the least corrupt countries in Africa, with a strong governmental commitment to anti-corruption efforts, including the investigation and prosecution of high-ranking officials accused of corruption.
+Despite these measures, challenges persist at lower administrative levels, where some investors report widespread corruption, particularly involving customs, tax, and police officials.

 Economy

-Rwanda has made significant strides in enhancing its economy and investment climate over the past decade, focusing on private sector-led growth through comprehensive business reforms that simplify regulatory processes and reduce bureaucratic hurdles.
-The government has established initiatives such as the Kigali International Financial Centre and the Manufacture and Build to Recover Program to attract foreign investment and position Rwanda as a regional economic hub.
-However, challenges persist, including complex tax administration, high operational costs due to the landlocked geography, and issues related to corruption and competition from state-owned enterprises, which can deter foreign investors and complicate business operations.
+Rwanda has made significant strides in enhancing its economy and investment climate over the past decade, focusing on private sector-led growth through comprehensive business reforms.
+The government has streamlined business registration processes, reduced bureaucratic hurdles, and established initiatives such as the Kigali International Financial Centre to attract foreign investment and position Rwanda as a regional economic hub.
+However, challenges persist, including a complex tax system, high operational costs due to its landlocked geography, and issues related to delayed payments and enforcement of contracts, which can hinder business continuity and expansion.

 Subscribe to